Osiris-Team/A/README.md

  - Performance and readability have the same importance.
  - Provide cross-platform methods for all input and output devices, like (touch-)screens, keyboards, files, etc.
  - Encourage the use of event listeners.
+ - Include a dependecy management system.

 ## Status
 No release yet, still in early development.
 Once the basics are done 1.0 will get released.

-#### Pros
+- **Pros**
   - Object-oriented code without performance loss.
   - Simple and easy to learn syntax.

-#### Cons
+- **Cons**
   - Misses a lot of important features.
   - Compilation takes longer since we have the extra compilation step from A to C.

 ## Statements
 Multiple statements on a single line must be separated by a semicolon `;` otherwise